Palliative Care for Cancer

 Highlights of our program include:

 OACIS is the home-based palliative medicine program in the Lehigh Valley and one of the few in the nation.
+In 2014, OACIS was recognized by the American Hospital Association as a Circle of Life award winner.

 You receive care from board-certified palliative medicine physicians.
 To earn board certification, these physicians passed a rigorous exam after completing medical school.